victorgzv/FindMe-Beacon/README.md

 # Assignment 3 -OOP

 This is an Android application using Bluetooth low energy (BLE) beacons technology to provide proximity-based experiences for users.

-It runs on an Android device only and will not run on a virtual device.

 [![Video](http://img.youtube.com/vi/fWrekPh4cwc/0.jpg)](https://www.youtube.com/watch?v=fWrekPh4cwc&feature=youtu.be)

 Introduction
 ------------
 Due to my interest of the "Internet of things" I decided to create this app usign Bluetooth 4.0 to detect nearby devices called Beacons.
-So first of all I got one of this beacons on Amazon. use the software that was provided by the beacon manufacturer to do setting it up.
+So first of all I got one of this beacons on Amazon.
+I used the software that was provided by the manufacturer to set it up.

 So, what is a beacon?
 ------------